Chapter 2 - Tests, loops and functions#

 2.1.2 Logical operators#

-Comparison statements can be combined using the logical operators AND, OR and NOT (Table 8).
+Comparison statements can be combined using the logical operators AND, OR, and NOT (Table 8).

 • Run for instance:

 • When the operator OR is used, the output is True if either one or both comparison statements are True.
-Replace the & in the previous command by the OR symbol | and run the edited statement.
+Replace the & in the previous command with the OR symbol | (called “pipe”) and run the edited statement.
 Did you expect the output?

 Table 8 Logical operators in Python#